Customer area

 • errors in file versions and documentation

-• difficulty managing engineering changes
+• difficulty managing changes

 • lack of traceability